FyeCobain/restful-api-project/api/README.md

 ## Commits (newest to oldest)

+**Categories sorting by name implemented**
+* Categories can be sortied ascending or descending.

 **Base repository and services improved**
 * count() method added to EntityRepository.
 * Added association verification on categories deletion.